 Weights of non-genuine batteries might range between about 39 and 50 grams (about 1.38 and 1.75 ounces).
 The weight difference in non-genuine batteries, is due to different construction and chemical formula, and in the case of lighter batteries, may also be due to the use of smaller internal cells (with packing used, to fill up the empty space).

 When photographed in Infra-Red (IR) light, different plastic types may show different levels of absorption and reflection, despite being the same shade in visible light.
 Gate marks also show up more clearly under the IR illumination.

 In the above photograph, the upper and lower batteries of the stack were genuine Fujifilm batteries, while the middle battery was non-genuine.
-Under IR light, its different type of plastic appeared much lighter.
+Under IR light, the non-genuine battery’s different type of plastic appeared much lighter.
 The IR photograph (converted to monochrome) was taken using an un-modified X-T3 camera, with Infra-Red only illumination (no visible light), but no special lens filter.

 [ 9 ] THERMISTOR

 The thermistor allows the battery’s charging and discharging temperatures to be monitored.
 In general, only the genuine OEM batteries have a functioning thermistor.
 If you have a digital multi-meter (DMM), you can easily check if the battery has a functioning thermistor.
 Measure the resistance between the [T] contact and the negative contact of the battery.